Committed to building our community

 Making change, today

-As part of Northfield Savings Bank’s continued commitment to the communities it serves, the NSB Foundation recently made a 2-year, $300,000 investment in The Center for Financial Literacy at Champlain College and Vermont Afterschool.
-The funds will support the implementation of new financial literacy education standards in Vermont schools and improving afterschool and out-of-school time programs for local youth.
+As part of Northfield Savings Bank’s continued commitment to the communities it serves, the NSB Foundation made a 2-year, $300,000 investment in The Center for Financial Literacy at Champlain College and Vermont Afterschool.
+The funds supported the implementation of new financial literacy education standards in Vermont schools and improvement of afterschool and out-of-school time programs for local youth.

-In collaboration with the Vermont Agency of Education (AOE), the Center is using the donated funds to create tools, resources and training to increase the instructional capabilities of Vermont educators and ultimately, through these teachers, bring personal finance knowledge, skills and behaviors to Vermont’s approximately 80,000 PK-12 students.
+In collaboration with the Vermont Agency of Education (AOE), the Center used the donated funds to create tools, resources and training to increase the instructional capabilities of Vermont educators and ultimately, through these teachers, bring personal finance knowledge, skills and behaviors to Vermont’s approximately 80,000 PK-12 students.

-John Pelletier, Director of the Center for Financial Literacy at Champlain College, is leading a professional learning community of teachers (pictured below) in creating proficiency-based and personalized learning tools, and an online clearinghouse of free financial literacy resources and training for as many as 650 Vermont educators.
+John Pelletier, Director of the Center for Financial Literacy at Champlain College, led a professional learning community of teachers (pictured below) in creating proficiency-based and personalized learning tools, and an online clearinghouse of free financial literacy resources and training for as many as 650 Vermont educators.

 The Youth Resiliency Project focuses on the time outside the school day because afterschool providers are often the ones interacting with parents and families on a daily basis, connecting with challenges faced by families, and helping to bridge the gap between school and home.
 With their strong emphasis on team work, healthy relationships, adult role models, self-efficacy, and positive youth development, afterschool programs also offer a perfect environment to focus on social emotional learning.

-Afterschool professionals meet for monthly training days (pictured below) as a part of Vermont Afterschool's first-ever Youth Resiliency Learning Leadership Institute.
-The program runs from December 2018 to June 2019, and offers training, leadership skill-building, and expert guest presenters to support the culture necessary for lasting change.
+Afterschool professionals met for monthly training days (pictured below) as a part of Vermont Afterschool's first-ever Youth Resiliency Learning Leadership Institute.
+The program ran from December 2018 to June 2019, and offered training, leadership skill-building, and expert guest presenters to support the culture necessary for lasting change.

 2015 - 2018